+'''

-''' 1: procedure FLOYD-WARSHALL(V,W)
+1: procedure FLOYD-WARSHALL(V,W)

-2: for all k \in V do
+for all k \in V do

+2:

+3:

-3: for all i \in V do
+for all i \in V do

-4: for all j \in V do
+for all i \in V do

+4:

-5: W{ij} := min(W{ij}, W{ik} + W{kj})
+W{ij} := min(W{ij}, W{ik} + W{kj})

-2.2 TSP Heuristics
+5:

+end for

+6:

+end for

+7:

+end for

+8:

+9: end procedure

+'''

+2.2 Algorithms for the Traveling Salesman Problem

-In this section, different heuristic approaches that have been recommended in the literature for the Traveling Salesman Problem will be examined.
-Heuristics correspond to approximation algorithms with objective to find the near optimal solutions quickly rather than the best solution there is to a given problem.
-This section introduces the basic concepts of heuristic approaches for the Traveling Salesman Problem and give some of the theoretical results that have been examined in the literature.
-The scope of the section is mainly concentrate on the classical constructive, local search approaches and by nature inspired techniques and their extensions.
-For the Traveling Salesman Problem these diverse approaches represent the state-of-the-art when the objective is to find satisfactory solutions quickly.
-The expression heuristic is interpreted in the Oxford dictionary as:
+In this section, different algorithms that have been recommended in the literature for the Traveling Salesman Problem will be examined.
+This section introduces the basic concepts of heuristic approaches for the TSP and give some of the theoretical results that have been examined in the literature.
+Heuristic approaches correspond to approximation algorithms with objective to find the near optimal solutions quickly rather than the best solution to a given problem.
+The scope of the section mainly concentrates on the classical constructive, local search approaches and by nature inspired techniques and their extensions.
+For the TSP these diverse approaches represent the state-of-the-art approaches when the objective is to find satisfactory solutions quickly.
+Heuristic approaches for the TSP have been presented in several surveys.
+For the comprehensive overview of the heuristic tehniques, we refer a reader to the surveys [74, 78] and to a book on the TSP and its variants [63].